BadInfluence69/LifeRP-Premade_FiveM-Server_Base/README.md

 # LifeRP-Premade_FiveM-Server_Base
-FiveM Server Base Custom Scripts,Modded ESX Version of Scripts,Map Mods,Addon Vehicles
+FiveM Server Base Custom Scripts,Modded ESX Version of Scripts,Map Mods,Addon Vehicles Includes vMenu.

 # CopyRight Notice
 You can use this base or files for your Server